 What I offer you:

-I regularly help people with overwhelming mood states, such as depression, sadness, grief, anger and stress; or people troubled by historical experiences, trauma, or health, or just wanting a space to talk things through. very often people come lacking in belief or confidence in themselves, so the work will be about deepening understanding and developing more supportive internal strengths.
-For couples you may be struggling to understand how your magic relationship has become disharmonious, feeling unfair, or just stuck, and how difficult it can be to talk things though without defensive behaviours or arguments.
+I regularly help people with overwhelming mood states, such as depression, sadness, grief, anger and stress; or people troubled by historical experiences, trauma, or health, or just wanting a space to talk things through.
+Increasingly I work with people with distressing traumatic memories.
+Very often people come lacking in belief or confidence in themselves, so the work will be about deepening understanding and developing more supportive internal strengths.
+For couples you may be struggling to understand how your relationship has become disharmonious, feeling unfair, or just stuck, and how difficult it can be to talk things though without defensive behaviours or arguments.

-You can have brief, focussed work - say 6, 10 or 15 sessions.
-Other people want longer term therapy to explore and unpack deeply held personal constructs.
+You can have brief, focussed work - say 6, 10 or 15 sessions or much longer psychotherapy.
+Some people want longer term therapy to explore and unpack deeply held personal constructs.
 I work with people aged 16 + whatever your gender, sexual identity, or cultural background.
 Wheel chair access available.

 I have experience of providing counselling for organisations for their employees.
 I also have substantive experience working with students.